silentdiverchris/Archivist/README.md

 Settings that just apply to archive directories.

-Err, none, archive directories just have the shared settings, above.
+None, archive directories just have the shared settings, above.

 ## Configuration.json sample